satyanash/geekprotocol/about.md

 Obviously these posts are never going to be exhaustive of all the possible scenarios, but we still try to cover as much ground as possible.
 If you feel that certain portions should be documented further please leave TODOs with appropriate comments.
 If a certain decision tree leads to an undefined circumstance please mark it as such.

+### Charts

+All of the flowcharts are generated using Graphviz's `dot` program.
+The code for each chart is placed in individual `.gv` files inside the `/charts/` directory.

+To compile these `.gv` to their `.png` equivalents please run `make`.
+This will read the provided `Makefile` and compile all your charts to PNGs.

+The syntax and more information about graphviz can be found here: [Graphviz](http://www.graphviz.org/)